 As is often the case in a small town, Cannon Air Force Base doesn't have a public transportation system that people use for their commute.

-The education level of Cannon Air Force Base citizens is substantially higher than the typical US community, as 33.55% of adults in Cannon Air Force Base have at least a bachelor's degree.
+In terms of college education, Cannon Air Force Base is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.55% of adults in Cannon Air Force Base have a college degree.

 The per capita income in Cannon Air Force Base in 2022 was $25,652, which is middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $102,608 for a family of four.
 However, Cannon Air Force Base contains both very wealthy and poor people as well.